 BIOMAX™ Composted Cattle Manure

 C-I-L® BIOMAX™ Composted Cattle Manure is a source of organic nutrients that help ensure plant growth while complementing our natural environment.
 Use this organic, naturally composted plant food to feed all your plants.
-Easy to handle, odorless, non-burning and weed-free.
-Alive with beneficial bacteria and organic matter, this growing medium helps revive the soil and promotes healthy growth.
+Containing beneficial bacteria and organic matter, this product will revive soils and promote healthy development.
+Easy to handle, odourless, non-burning and weed-free.